-It all stated in June 1919, when the Commissioner of the Police of the Metropolis expressed a desire for an “Observation Box with direct telephonic communication to Cannon Row Police Station” be provided in Trafalgar Square, or its near vicinity.
+It all started in June 1919, when the Commissioner of the Police of the Metropolis expressed a desire for an “Observation Box with direct telephonic communication to Cannon Row Police Station” be provided in Trafalgar Square, or its near vicinity.

 In recent months it had been reported that police in the Square had difficulty securing support from the nearby police station when assistance was needed.

 A few months later, after talks had evidently lead nowhere, the Office of Works wrote that it would “feel the greatest reluctance” in permitting the erection of a telephone box in the Square.

 The existing wooden police observation box was only permitted after the Board of Works had been assured that it was a necessity of the war emergencies.